 - The amount of the drug you have (the dose)

 - Other drugs you are having

-Goserelin may have a harmful effect on a developing baby so you should not father a child while you are having treatment – discuss contraception with your doctor before you start your treatment if this is a possibility.
+Goserelin may have a harmful effect on a baby developing in the womb.
+You should not father a child while you are having treatment.
+Discuss effective contraception with your doctor before you start your treatment if this is a possibility.

 This information does not list all the very rare side effects of this treatment that are very unlikely to affect you.
 For further information look at the Electronic Medicines Compendium website at www.medicines.org.uk.